databendlabs/databend/docs/doc/00-about/index.md

 - __Support for Semi-Structured Data__

-  Databend supports [ingestion of semi-structured data](https://databend.rs/doc/category/load-data) in various formats like CSV, JSON and Parquet which location in cloud or your local file system.
+  Databend supports [ingestion of semi-structured data](https://databend.rs/doc/category/load-data) in various formats like CSV, JSON and Parquet which located in cloud or your local file system.

 - __MySQL/ClickHouse Compatible__